Beech Hill Advisors Inc. Raises Position in BlackBerry Limited (NYSE:BB)

 In other news, CMO Mark George Wilson sold 78,500 shares of the firm’s stock in a transaction on Wednesday, January 20th.
 The stock was sold at an average price of $12.63, for a total value of $991,455.00.
 Following the completion of the transaction, the chief marketing officer now directly owns 53,878 shares of the company’s stock, valued at $680,479.14.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
 Also, EVP Billy Ho sold 20,000 shares of the firm’s stock in a transaction on Wednesday, January 20th.
 The stock was sold at an average price of $12.95, for a total value of $259,000.00.
 Following the completion of the transaction, the executive vice president now directly owns 218,462 shares of the company’s stock, valued at $2,829,082.90.
 The disclosure for this sale can be found here.
 Insiders sold 689,457 shares of company stock valued at $4,285,061 over the last ninety days.
 Corporate insiders own 1.56% of the company’s stock.

 Several research firms have recently issued reports on BB.
-TD Securities upped their target price on BlackBerry from $5.50 to $8.50 and gave the company a “hold” rating in a report on Friday, December 18th.
-Raymond James increased their price objective on BlackBerry from $7.50 to $8.00 and gave the company a “market perform” rating in a report on Sunday, December 20th.
+Zacks Investment Research raised BlackBerry from a “hold” rating to a “buy” rating and set a $7.50 target price for the company in a report on Tuesday, December 22nd.
+TD Securities increased their price objective on BlackBerry from $5.50 to $8.50 and gave the company a “hold” rating in a report on Friday, December 18th.
 Royal Bank of Canada increased their price objective on BlackBerry from $5.00 to $7.50 and gave the company a “sector perform” rating in a report on Tuesday, December 15th.
 They noted that the move was a valuation call.
-Finally, Zacks Investment Research raised BlackBerry from a “hold” rating to a “buy” rating and set a $7.50 price objective for the company in a report on Tuesday, December 22nd.
+Finally, Raymond James increased their price objective on BlackBerry from $7.50 to $8.00 and gave the company a “market perform” rating in a report on Sunday, December 20th.
 Nine equities research analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
 BlackBerry presently has a consensus rating of “Hold” and a consensus target price of $6.39.

 BlackBerry Profile